 UNIVERSITY OF HARTFORD

 THE STAFF HIRING PROCESS

-This guide has been prepared by the Office of Human Resources Development (HRD) in conjunction with the Office of Diversity, Equity and Inclusion, in an effort to assist supervisors in conducting a comprehensive hiring process.
+This guide has been prepared by the Office of Human Resources Development (HRD) in an effort to assist supervisors in the hiring process.
+Please contact your designated HR Manager if you have additional questions.